McKenzie represented New Zealand Under-20 during the 2014 IRB Junior World Championship scoring 1 try, 7 conversions and 2 penalties in 5 games.

 In March 2018, the Chiefs playmaker signed a new deal with New Zealand Rugby, recommitting with the national body as well as his Chiefs club through until 2021.

-McKenzie has been named for the Chiefs squad ahead of the 2020 Super Rugby season.
-He has obtained 72 caps so far.
+McKenzie was named in the Chiefs squad ahead of the 2020 Super Rugby season having made 72 appearances and 638 points.

 |2015 - present|